na2axl/FlatOS/README.md

 # FlatOS
-An Operating System for Web (WebOS) in a cool Flat design!
+A Web based Operating System (WebOS) in a cool Flat design!